How to bounce back from bodily rebellions: Our research-addicted writer's ongoing workbook.

 Out with the late nights and enraptured conversations with people I’ll probably never see again, in with the nerdy focus on health protocols, energy systems, cortisol levels, early mornings and exceptional sleep.
-Along the lines of saying “yes/no” to a variety of things, I experimented with a fast that lasted four days, per the suggestion of date #6 of project 100 dates.
-He (staunch fasting advocate who has shown temperate enthusiasm for my rats) actually suggested I shoot for seven days, but I’m still pleased with the four days that I did manage, and through which I enjoyed the best sleep I’ve had in years.
+Along the lines of saying “yes/no” to a variety of things, I experimented with a fast that lasted four days, and slept very well.

 “And what about your performance?” asked my training buddy who had scheduled a hefty mix of hack squats and trap bar deadlifts alongside all sorts of uncomfortable lat-building exercises.
 This was a few days after the fast ended.
 Well, I guess I had lost some strength.
 But what is apparent is an improvement in cardiovascular endurance (or maybe just a lighter-footedness?), which I think is something I value in a way that she’s not so concerned with.
-I think this is because I associate it with giving me a greater resilience in bouncing back from stressors that might otherwise have floored me.
-And amazing sleep.
+This is because I associate it with giving me a greater resilience in bouncing back from stressors that might otherwise have floored me.

 The logic obviously goes that in order to do away with a bad habit, you have to find a replacement for it.